 It is a series of safe havens, rest areas, overnight campsites and launch or access points that will eventually extend along the entire length of the BC coast.
-The great majority of overnight camping sites are small, undeveloped 'wilderness' sites that have no facilities, are user-maintained and must be respected, using the 'Leave No Trace' principles.
+The great majority of overnight camping sites are small, undeveloped 'wilderness' sites that have no facilities, are user-maintained and must be respected, using the 'Leave No Trace' principles or BCMT's marine Code of Conduct.
 It is for paddlers and other users of small, beachable watercraft, from Canada and around the world.

 Where does the trail network start/finish?

 There really is no start or finish to the trails.
 Because of the many access points, paddlers have the option to start or finish wherever they want.
-However, as a means to establish sites that are otherwise left unofficial and hence often unportected from development etc we will disgn routes that are labelled and named as Marine Trails with start and end points.
-Paddlers can, of course, ttravel entire trails or just parts of them of string trails togehter and vary their routes as they wish.
+However, as a means to establish sites that are otherwise left unofficial and hence often unprotected from development etc we will design routes that are labelled and named as Marine Trails with start and end points.
+Paddlers can, of course, travel entire trails or just parts of them of string trails togehter and vary their routes as they wish.